-A decision to maintain the patent in amended form may be delivered only when the patent proprietor has approved the new text inon the basis of which the Opposition Division proposesintends to maintain the patent and the opponent has had sufficient opportunity to comment on the proposed new text.
+A decision to maintain the patent in amended form may be delivered only when the patent proprietor has approved the new text on the basis of which the opposition division intends to maintain the patent and the opponent has had sufficient opportunity to comment on the proposed new text.

-Both prerequisites can be fulfilled during oral proceedings at which the Opposition Division establishes a complete text including the amended description and, if necessary, the amended figures.
-In written proceedings, the necessary opportunity to comment on the new text proposed byon the basis of which the Opposition Division intends to maintain the patent can also be given to the opponent when a communication is issued to the parties.
+Both prerequisites can be fulfilled during oral proceedings at which the opposition division establishes a complete text including the amended description and, if necessary, the amended figures.
+In written proceedings, the necessary opportunity to comment on the new text on the basis of which the opposition division intends to maintain the patent can also be given to the opponent when a communication is issued to the parties.
 Once these requirements have been met, a separate communication under Rule 82(1) is neither necessary nor appropriate (see G 1/88).

 If the patent can be maintained in the amended form, the opposition division should immediately try to obtain the patent proprietor's approval of the text in which the patent can be maintained and give the opponent an opportunity to comment on it.
 An interlocutory decision can then be delivered straight away.

 If these requirements have still not been met and no oral proceedings are being held, a communication under Art.
 101(1) must be issued.
 This also applies when it has been established in principle that the patent can be maintained in a particular form but a complete text expressly approved by the patent proprietor is not yet available.

 The patent proprietor's approval can also be obtained through a communication under Rule 82(1) in which the opposition division informs the parties that it "intends to maintain the patent as amended" and invites them to "state their observations within a period of two months if they disapprove of the text in which it is intended to maintain the patent".
 If the patent proprietor fails to file objections to the text thus notified, he is considered to approve of it.